-4. Consults, as necessary, for State regulations and SSRs, with other NRC offices to support completion of the regulation review based on issues raised during the review and their significance.
-When reviewing the regulations for States seeking an Agreement with the NRC, the reviewer shall follow FSME Procedure SA-700 for coordination with other offices.
-All regulation review packages should be provided to OGC for review and concurrence (no legal objection) within 14 days after acceptance of the regulation submittal.

-5. After concurrence from other offices(s) and before a formal comment letter or “no comment” letter to the State is prepared, the reviewer should informally discuss proposed comments with the State to assure the comments will be clearly understood and to receive any information from the State that is helpful in explaining the comments.

-6. The reviewer should prepare a formal comment letter or "no comment" letter to the State documenting the results of the review and prepare a hardcopy markup to update the SRS Data Sheet.
-The letter should be addressed to the State Radiation Control Program Director, unless State staff has specified otherwise, and should normally be prepared for signature by the Deputy Director, DMSSA.
-The standard format and content for the letter are set out in form letters that are partially completed and available in the Regulation Toolbox on FSME’s website.)
-All letters should use the Regulatory Information Distribution System (RIDS) codes SP (05-08), corresponding to NRC Regions I-IV, on the concurrence sheet.
+The reviewer should prepare a formal “comment” letter or "no comment" letter to the State documenting the results of the review.
+The letter should be addressed to the State Radiation Control Program Director, unless State staff has specified otherwise, and should normally be prepared for signature by the Deputy Director, MSTR.
+The standard format and content for the letter are set out in form letters that are partially completed and available in the Regulation Toolbox on NMMS’ website.
+All letters should use the Regulatory Information Distribution System (RIDS) codes SP05 (Region I and II), SP07 (Region III), and SP08 (Region IV) as appropriate, on the concurrence sheet.
+The reviewer should consult, as necessary, for State regulations and SSRs, with other NRC offices to support completion of the regulation review based on issues raised during the review and their significance.
+When reviewing the regulations for States seeking an Agreement with the NRC, the reviewer shall follow NMSS Procedure SA-700 for coordination with other offices.
+All regulation review packages should be provided to theSRRC for quality assurance review within 14 days after acceptance of the regulation submittal.

-7. Comments resulting from the review should be set out in an enclosure to the letter and should contain, as a minimum, the information as listed in a-e below.
-A comment table with sample comments for reviewer use is shown in Appendix D.
+5. Comments resulting from the review should be set out in an enclosure to the letter and should contain, as a minimum, the information as listed in a-e below.
+Sample comment letters with comment tables can be found in the Regulation Toolbox on the NMSS website.

 a.
 Citation of the part or section of the State regulation or SSR reviewed;